MathiasGartner/TDVMC/README.md

 To start your first tVMC simulation you can do the following steps:

-- download the whole proj
+- download the whole project
 - open a terminal and navigate to the project directory
 - type `make` to build the project
 - specify an existing directory as `OUTPUT_DIRECTORY` in the file `./config/examples/LiebLinigerGroundState.config`